 Extensible Authentication Protocol (EAP) is used to pass the authentication information between the supplicant (the Wi-Fi workstation) and the authentication server (Microsoft IAS or other).
-The actual authentication is defined and handled by the EAP type.
+The EAP type actually handles and defines the authentication.
 The access point acting as authenticator is only a proxy to allow the supplicant and the authentication server to communicate.

 Which should I use?